 Downtown Concept Plan Background

 The update of the Downtown Concept Plan has been underway since December 2016.
 A consultant team lead by Michael Baker International is working with City staff and volunteers on the update of the Conceptual Physical Plan For The City's Center, originally adopted by the City in 1993.The primary objectives of the project are to assess and update the present development, vision, goals and concepts related to downtown, in order to provide a road map for future public projects and guidance for private development in the downtown and surrounding areas.

 Creative Vision Team

 A team of ten volunteers--the Creative Vision Team (CVT)--was appointed by the City Council to advise the City in the development of the Downtown Concept Plan.
-All CVT meetings are open to the public.The next CVT meeting will be on Tuesday, February 28, from 12 pm - 2 pm, in the City Hall Council Hearing Room, 990 Palm St. A copy of the agenda can be viewed here.
+All CVT meetings are open to the public.The next CVT meeting will be on Tuesday, May 9th, from 12 pm - 3 pm, in the City Hall Council Hearing Room, 990 Palm St. A copy of the agenda can be viewed here prior to the meeting.

 Past Creative Vision Team meeting materials are available to review below: